The Creative Learning Program aims to increase access for students and teachers to engage in enriched learning through arts processes and experiences.

 Respond to the following questions with reference to the assessment criteria, program objectives and relevant key program priorities:

-be tangible creative outcomes or processes.
-Outline how you intend to measure and/or document activity.
-Outline how you will share the learnings with the wider education/creative learning community.
+how you will share the learnings with the wider education/creative learning community.

 You are required to provide relevant project outputs.
 An output is a specific measurable thing that is generated by your project.
 This information will be considered as part of your application and provide further clarity about your project for the assessor.